litespeedtech/ls-qpack/README.md

 - MINOR: set to the number of QPACK Internet-Draft the lirbary supports; and
 - PATCH: set to the patch number

-Once the RFC is released, MARJO will be set to 1 and the version will follow the usual MAJOR.MINOR.PATCH pattern.
+Once the RFC is released, MAJOR will be set to 1 and the version will follow the usual MAJOR.MINOR.PATCH pattern.

 ## API